bjbraams/calendars/physics.app-ph/_includes/future.md

 2025-09-01 to 12: [JT-60SA International Fusion School 2025 Innovations in Fusion (JIFS 2025)](https://indico.euro-fusion.org/event/3385/ "JIFS 2025 focuses on fusion innovations, covering tokamak physics, plasma confinement, and fusion reactor design.
 Topics include advanced diagnostics, materials for fusion, and applications in sustainable energy, emphasizing training in computational and experimental fusion science."), Naka, Japan.

 2025-09-03 to 04: [21st International Conference on Plasma Physics and Applications (CPPA 2025)](https://cespc.inflpr.ro "CPPA 2025 focuses on plasma physics, covering plasma generation, diagnostics, and plasma-surface interactions.
 Topics include applications in fusion, materials processing, and biomedical plasmas, emphasizing experimental and computational advances in plasma science and technology."), Bucharest, Romania.

+2025-09-07 to 12: [29th International Conference on Magnet Technology](https://www.mt29.com/ "MT29 focuses on magnet technology for scientific and industrial applications, including superconducting magnets for accelerators and fusion.
+Topics include magnet design, cryogenics, and high-field magnets.
+The conference discusses advancements supporting high-energy physics experiments and medical imaging technologies like MRI."), Vancouver, BC, Canada.

 2025-09-08 to 12: [17th International Conference on Gas Discharge Plasmas and Their Applications (GDP 2025)](https://gdp2025.uran.ru/ "GDP 2025 focuses on gas discharge plasmas, covering plasma generation, diagnostics, and applications.
 Topics include plasma processing, lighting, and biomedical plasmas, emphasizing experimental and computational advances in gas discharge plasma technologies and their industrial applications."), Ekaterinburg, Russia.